Samsenbow/Mathematical-Literature-Critical-Reviews/README.md

 **About**

-This collection provides in-depth mathematical and statistical critiques of key papers in vector-borne disease modeling.
-Each review emphasizes:
+This collection provides in-depth critiques of key papers in vector-borne disease modeling, focusing on frameworks that explore human mobility, transmission dynamics, and disease control strategies.
+Each review includes:

-Mathematical model formulation and assumptions

-Statistical methodology and parameter estimation

-Mathematical consistency and rigor
+Critical analysis of the mathematical models and assumptions,

+Interpretation of results and implications for disease control,

+Figures, flowcharts, and equations to illustrate key concepts,

+References and links to the original publications.

 Identification of inconsistencies or methodological issues